SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 When you develop a framework,
-mark the public-facing interface to that framework as public so that it can be viewed and accessed by other modules, such as an app that imports the framework.
+mark the public-facing interface to that framework as open or public so that it can be viewed and accessed by other modules, such as an app that imports the framework.
 This public-facing interface is the application programming interface (or API) for the framework.